 If your project involves human subjects, you require ethics committee approval.
 This is to ensure the safety of the subjects, protection of confidential information, and appropriate ethical treatment of those involved in your research.
 There are three routes to EC approval, full board review, expedited review, and exemption from review.
 To learn more about each route, please click the links below.

 Full Board Review is the standard review conducted by the EC.
 These reviews are conducted once a month.
 The schedule for the meetings can be found here

 If you have further questions, please do not hesitate to contact the EC via email (email@example.com) or visit our office on the 4th floor, of the 60th Anniversary of His Majesty the King's Accession to the Throne Building.

 Once the research proposal and all appropriate submission forms have been submitted, the EC assistant secretary will distribute the materials to assigned reviewers seven working days before the scheduled meeting.
 The EC chairperson will assign three primary reviewers and one Lay member for each proposal.
 The assigned reviewers will complete a Reviewer's Assessment Form for Initial Review, while EC members who are not assigned reviewer of the review panel will read research proposal and be ready to submit their comments at the scheduled EC meeting.
 During the meeting, the following points must be discussed:

 After discussing the project according to the points above, members must reach a consensus to decide the outcome of each proposal.
 If there is no consensus, there will be a vote:

-If the EC decides on approval with conditions and/or suggestions, it must specify whether the changes will require a full board review or only primary reviewers.
+If the EC decides on modification prior to approval required (Major or Minor), it must specify whether the changes will require a full board review or only primary reviewers.

 Expedited review is a speedier approval process available for certain projects which have specific characteristics: